The fact that you arrived on this page could only mean a few things.

 There is no such thing as easy money.
 I bet even bank robbers won’t call their job easy.

-You need to put out a serious amount of time, hard work, perseverance, and patience for an MLM business like NeoLife to work; and it takes a steep learning curve to master a specific set of skills to be able to earn a decent amount in this industry.
+You need to put out a serious amount of time, hard work, perseverance, and patience for NeoLife to work; and it takes a steep learning curve to master a specific set of skills to be able to earn a decent amount in this industry.

 Lack of Proper Training and Coaching